TRANSFORMING LIGHT AND MOVEMENT IN THE LANDSCAPE WITH PEARLESCENT INKS & ETCHING ON BLACK SCRATCH BOARD

 Justine’s paintings are charged with ever-changing light and color, and living texture that invites one to step into that vibrantly alive land, and walk its magical pathways.
 A personal experience with the landscape is intertwined with my love of archaeology.
 Journeys to many sacred sites in the Southwest have enhanced my images with multiple layers of meaning.
 My layered paintings depict landscape both as an abstraction and a visually created window into reality.
 I am inspired by clouds traveling across the mountains casting shadows on the land; Intense sunsets, which are a magical part of the summer monsoon season; The Land as the spiritual center for the entry into the otherworld; The desert itself, conjuring up mystic winds in a continuous movement, connecting the desert to the sacred in nature.
 Justine Mantor~Waldie paintings … charged with ever-changing light and color, and living texture that invites one to step into that vibrantly alive land, and walk its magical pathways.

+Registration Information: Each student must register individually.
+Students may pay in full or choose the payment-plan option during registration.
+The payment plan requires a non-refundable $125 deposit with the balance due 30 days before the first day of the workshop.
+There are no refunds after the 30-day final payments have been made.
 Students may enroll online or by calling the Sedona Arts Center’s Administrative Offices in the Art Barn toll-free at 888-954-4442 or locally at 928-282-3809.
 Visa, MasterCard, Discover, or American Express are accepted or student may pay with cash or check by registering in person during office hours at the Art Barn (M-F, 9-5).